 As a result, the antioxidant levels of our blood has fallen by a lot.

 While it would be incorrect to say that antioxidants prevent melanoma, they can reduce the risk.

 Many antioxidants found naturally in food “have demonstrated clear anticancer effects toward melanoma” (28).

 Free radicals damage our body and antioxidants help protect it.

-Let me reword that for you: your dietary choices either help prevent disease or allow it to take hold.
+In other words, your dietary choices either help prevent disease or allow it to take hold.